SARAH-GAKII/sarah-gakii.github.io/research.md

   <!-- Main content -->
   <div class="content" markdown="1">

-# Research & Thesis
+# Research and Thesis

 ## A Newton–Finite Difference Method for PDEs with Nonlinear Interface Jump Conditions

-*From cracked bridges to solar panels to the blood–brain barrier — boundaries matter.*
+**From cracked bridges to solar panels to the blood–brain barrier — boundaries matter.**
 My master’s thesis addressed the challenge of modeling *nonlinear interface jump conditions* in *elliptic and parabolic PDEs*, where standard numerical schemes often break down.

 ### The Problem